RaymondNwambuonwo/Pokemon/README.md

-# React Pokemon Web Application
+# React Hook & API Practice

 # About
 This was a fun project to do while learning more about React and its capabilities.
-This application uses the external Pokemon API.
-In this application I made use of the useState and useEffect hooks as well using axios.
+The purpose of this project was to understand and implement the use of the hooks useState & useEffect, axios, and as well as utilize fundamental knowledge of APIs and interacting with APIs using react.
+For this simple application, I chose the pokemon API to simply show all pokemon in the database.
 This application will allow the user to view and search all pokemon.

 ## Technologies Used

-1. HTML
-2. CSS
-3. JavaScript
-4. React
+* React

 # Use
-* Fork and clone repository
+* Fork the repository
+* Clone the repository
+* Enjoy!